smdrozdov/saddle_free_newton/README.md

 However, if $f$ is not convex and has saddle points, these saddle points are attractors for Gradient descent process, which very often stops method from converging to the real minimum.
 Moreover, if $n$ grows, saddle points usually become the only obstacle for Gradient descent, because probability of a function to have a local minimum drops exponentially fast.

 In 2014 Dauphin et al. introduced and proved a novel method, that they called "Saddle-free Newton" [1].
-It is designed to overcome saddle points for an arbitrary function.
+It is designed to overcome saddle points of arbitrary function.

 Though this method is proven powerful (See figure 4 in chapter 7 in [1]), a public implementation is lacking.
 This package is an attempt to fill this gap.